NixTS/stock-trading-journal/README.md

 As a cloud-based application featuring a terminal interface, this software uses minimal resource, making it exceptionally resource-efficient.
-> As a User, I dont want the app to use a lot of rescources from my machine.
+> As a User, I don't want the app to use a lot of resources from my machine.

 ## **Structure**